WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 ```

 Upon receipt of request, authenticator will either

 a) If the enterprise attestation feature is disabled, then re-enable the enterprise attestation feature and return _CTAP2_OK_.
-	->  Upon re-enabling the enterprise attestation feature, the authenticator will return an ep (enterprise) option id with
+- Upon re-enabling the enterprise attestation feature, the authenticator will return an ep (enterprise) option id with
-the value of true in the authenticatorGetInfo command response upon receipt of subsequent
+the value of true in the _authenticatorGetInfo_ command response upon receipt of subsequent
-authenticatorGetInfo commands. (todo add example)
+_authenticatorGetInfo_ commands. (todo add example)

 b)  Else (implying the enterprise attestation feature is enabled) take no action and return _CTAP2_OK_.